simoncozens/fonts-and-layout/localisation.md

     feature calt {
         lookupflag IgnoreMarks;
         sub kaf-ar.init' lam.medi by kaf-ar.init.lamkaf; # Rule 1
-        sub lam-ar.medi' lookup AlefLam alef-ar.fina' lookup AlefLam; # Rule 2
+        sub lam-ar.medi' lookup LamAlef alef-ar.fina' lookup LamAlef; # Rule 2
     }

 Now when the shaper sees kaf lam alef, what happens?
 Kaf and lam match rule 1, which substitutes the kaf for its special initial form.
-Next, lam alef matches rule 2, which chains into the "AlefLam" lookup; this converts the first glyph to  `lam-ar.medi.aleflam` and the second to `alef-ar.fina.aleflam`.
+Next, lam alef matches rule 2, which chains into the "LamAlef" lookup; this converts the first glyph to  `lam-ar.medi.aleflam` and the second to `alef-ar.fina.aleflam`.

 It's a little more convoluted, but this way we have a substitution arrangement that works not just by ligating a pair at a time, but which allows us to *continue* transforming glyphs across the string: alef-lam works, as does lam-kaf, but they also both work together.